 The Massachusetts Department of Transportation has recommended that cities construct protected bike lanes to decrease the risk which motorists pose to bicyclists.
 The issue, however, lies in the planning of Boston’s architecture.
 While cities such as New York can implement solutions to street layout in a relatively uniform way, Boston (as well as other major cities in Massachusetts) needs to create bike lane solutions which differ across each street.
 This difference means that it will take state and city departments of transportation longer to implement permanent solutions for bike lane safety.

-5 Tips for A Safer Bicycle Commute
+5 Tips for a Safer Bicycle Commute

-- Study Hotspots: Areas such as Inman Square and Porter Square in Cambridge are notoriously congested, and therefore, dangerous to bicyclists.
+- Study hot spots: Areas such as Inman Square and Porter Square in Cambridge are notoriously congested, and therefore, dangerous to bicyclists.
 Keep an eye out for such areas in your route and be sure to exercise extra caution while riding there.

-- Slow Down: Most avoidable accidents in the bike lane take place because the bicyclist didn’t have enough time to react.
+- Slow down: Most avoidable accidents in the bike lane take place because the bicyclist didn’t have enough time to react.
 When riding on main streets, stick to the middle of the bicycle lane and pump the brakes a bit.

-- Suit Up: Accidents are called accidents because they go unplanned.
+- Suit up: Accidents are called accidents because they go unplanned.
 Make sure you’re adequately protected by a strong, secure, and comfortable bicycle helmet.

-- Know your Lane: Riding alongside other bicyclists can prove tricky.
+- Know your lane: Riding alongside other bicyclists can prove tricky.
 Make sure you’re aware of bicyclists both in front of and behind you.
 You’ll be prepared to move if someone’s door flies open unexpectedly.

-- Keep up to Speed: Keep track of developments in your town towards building safer bike lanes.
+- Keep up to speed: Keep track of developments in your town towards building safer bike lanes.
 If there isn’t one, ask why.
 You deserve a safe commute from beginning to end as a bicyclist, make sure that your town or city representative knows it.

-Peter Ventura – Worcester Bike Attorney
+Peter Ventura: Massachusetts Bike Attorney

 At the Worcester law firm of Peter Ventura, we work with people who need advice and representation about their right to compensation following a bicycle accident.
 Worcester bicycle accident lawyer Peter Ventura has practiced in central Massachusetts since 1985, and he is known throughout the region for his ability to handle complex challenges concerning the proof of liability, the calculation of damages or the availability of insurance coverage.